BuidlGuidl/eth-tech-tree-challenges-old/README.md

-# Template For Challenge - ETH Tech Tree
+# Signature Voting - ETH Tech Tree

-*--Change the above "Template For Challenge" to the challenge name--* *--Add a paragraph sized story that pulls in the challenger to their mission--*
+You're colonizing Mars and you have the opportunity to create a new society.
+Since it's known that you have some Solidity skills, the rest of your cohort asked you to code a 'trustless' voting system to make decisions about how this new world will be designed and governed.
+You need exactly one vote per wallet address per proposal.
+Imagine that each colonizer is issued exactly one wallet address so that there is no duplicate voting.

-*--End of story section--*
+Alice was working on some code for this voting system but didn't finish and decided to stay on Earth.
+Finish Alice's signature voting code.

 ## Contents
 - [Requirements](#requirements)